tengelmeier/mtp-tools/README.md

 Readme for MTP tools
 ====================

-The project contains an Wiresark plugin to deal with PTP / MTP / PTP-IP / Fuji PTP over IP in various flavors.
+The project contains an Wireshark plugin to deal with PTP / MTP / PTP-IP / Fuji PTP over IP in various flavors.
-One of the goals was to to create an easy to extend Wireshark dissector.
+One of the goals was to to create an easy to extend Wireshark dissector for PTP.

 The toolchain implements:

-- extract the descriptions of PTP types and constants: *ptp_descriptions*
+- extract the descriptions of PTP types and constants to JSON from other sources: *ptp_descriptions*
-- generate code for dealing with PTP data *code\_generation*
+- generate code for dealing with PTP data based on JSON API descriptions *code\_generation*
 - an example of such generated code: *wireshark*, an wireshark dissector lua plugin that extracts much more of PTP data that the original C-based dissector plugin

 The code-generation approach is influenced by